g0morra/wp-file-upload/readme.txt

 == Description ==

-With this plugin you or other users can upload files to your site from any page by using shortcodes.
+With this plugin you or other users can upload files to your site from any page, easily and securely.

 Simply put the shortcode [wordpress_file_upload] to the contents of any WordPress page and you will be able to upload files to any directory inside wp-contents of your WordPress site.

+The new version of the plugin includes a file browser to access the uploaded files from the Dashboard (only for admins currently).

 Please note that this plugin is the successor of **Inline Upload** plugin.